daynecdr/euro2020api-streamlit/README.md

       -An API built with Flask.
       -A streamlit page.

+    *There is a separate requirements.txt for streamlit

 # Data gathering and preparation:

     - There is a given data set for the project, with information about every match.
 Some columns will probably be dropped from this data set.
-Some information will be extracted via regex.
+Some information will be extracted via differetn processes.

     - Information will be gathered from other sources to include individual player stats per team, and complete team rosters some of this info comes from the official UEFO euro cup web page and will be obtained through webscraping